Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 Just as any Dolibarr's module, just unzip the contents of this package inside your dolibarr's folder (you should be asked to overwrite some files if done right).

 ATTENTION: you need a MySQL database with INNODB.
 With MySQL >= 5.5, INNODB is default, for MySQL < 5.5 it is MyISAM so you'll have to manually switch to InnoDB.
-PostgreSQL is not supported (through you may try, I didin't).
+PostgreSQL MAY be supported, we just didn't try yet.

 ===== HOW TO ADD THE SUPPORT OF A NEW MODULE =====